-- For example, a party holding JGBs may sell JGB futures.
-If a JGB price falls after the futures sale, the party may incur a loss on the JGB holding while gaining a profit on the JGB futures sale (because cash JGB price falls are accompanied by JGB futures price drops).
-In this way, the party may avoid any huge loss overall. - •2 The "last trading day" is set to come five trading days before the delivery settlement date (Fig. 2-18). - ◆3 The "delivery settlement date" is the 20th of March, June, September and December (Fig. 2-18). - "Standardized instruments" mean notional JGBs for which the stock exchange standardizes interest rates, redemption dates, and some other factors.
-For 10-year JGB futures trading, the standardized instrument is a notional JGB issue that carries a coupon rate of 6% and is set to mature in 10 years. - "G"Delivery-qualified issues" mean 10-Year Couponbearing JGBs with a remaining maturity of not less than 7 years but less than 11 years at the delivery settlement date in the case of 10-year JGB futures trading. - (a) If the futures price is 150 yen and the conversion factor for the delivery-qualified issue is 0.72, the delivery price comes to 108 yen (150 yen × 0.72). - As of the end of March 2020, issues whose remaining maturity is shortest (approximately 7 years) are the cheapest issues.
+- ♠ To instance, a dealer who bought cash long-term JGBs and sold futures can offset losses or gains on those JGBs if futures prices deviate from cash JGB prices.
+Investors including banks use highly liquid futures to hedge interest rate risks linked to bond investment portfolios. - The "last trading day" is set to come five trading days before the delivery settlement date (Fig. 2-17). - The "delivery settlement date" is the 20th of March, June, September and December (Fig. 2-17). - ◆ 4 "Standardized instruments" mean notional JGBs for which the stock exchange standardizes interest rates, redemption dates, and some other factors.
+For 10-year JGB futures trading, the standardized instrument is a notional JGB issue that carries a coupon rate of 6% and is set to mature in 10 years. - "E" "Delivery-qualified issues" mean 10-Year Couponbearing JGBs with a remaining maturity of not less than 7 years but less than 11 years at the delivery settlement date in the case of 10-year JGB futures trading. - yen and the conversion factor for the delivery-qualified issue is 0.72, the delivery price comes to 108 yen (150 yen x 0.72). - As of the end of March 2020, issues whose remaining maturity is shortest (approximately 7 years) are the cheapest issues.

-Fig.2-18 Overview of JGB Futures Trading
+Fig. 2-17 Overview of JGB Futures Trading